Arizona Governor Endorses Obamacare Repeal, In A Clear Message To John McCain

 The governor, Doug Ducey, tweeted Monday afternoon that he supported legislation from Sens.
 Bill Cassidy (R-La.) and Lindsey Graham (R-S.C.).

+McCain cast a decisive vote against repeal in July and is considered a key senator to watch for this latest bill.
+After Ducey’s announcement, he told reporters that he was still not convinced to go for it.

-McCain, who cast a decisive vote against repeal in July, has not yet declared how he would vote on the Cassidy-Graham proposal.
-And although McCain has repeatedly raised objections to the rushed process of writing repeal legislation ― objections that would seem to apply equally to Cassidy-Graham ― he has also said he will take seriously the guidance of his governor.
-For that reason, Ducey’s endorsement got a lot of attention on Monday.
-The senator’s office did not return a request for comment.
+McCain has repeatedly raised objections to the rushed process of writing repeal legislation ― objections that would seem to apply to Cassidy-Graham ― but he has also said he will take the guidance of his governor seriously.
+For that reason, Ducey’s endorsement received a lot of attention on Monday.

 The Cassidy-Graham proposal, which its sponsors introduced in late July but got almost no public attention until the last week or so, calls for replacing the Affordable Care Act with direct grants to the states.
 The money to states would decline over time, relative to what they stand to get under current law, and in 2027 it would disappear unless Congress appropriated it anew.

-Note: This story has been updated with McCain’s comments.